 6. Stay in Newly Opened Resorts and Hotels

 This is an open secret yet a surprisingly low number of people make the most of it.
 Newly opened luxurious hotels will offer attractive rates to lure as many guests as possible and get the word out there.
 Expect as much as 50% off in the first weeks and months.
+Therefore, many people are able to afford luxury travel on a budget.

 Some resorts will even allow you to negotiate the rate depending on how many you are and how long you’ll be staying.
 For this reason, coming up with a list of newly opened hotels in the places you want to travel to should be one of the first things you do.
 Don’t pay more when there’s no reason to.